enochtangg/quick-SQL-cheatsheet/README.md

-# Quick SQL Cheatsheet
+﻿# Quick SQL Cheatsheet

 A quick reminder of all relevant SQL queries and examples on how to use them.

-Pull requests are welcome!
+Pull requests are welcome:)

 # Table of Contents
 1. [ Finding Data Queries. ](#find)